Enter your zip to

 4. Missing shingles.
 A few missing shingles can be replaced, which would fall into the scope of a repair.
 However, a lot of missing shingles that need to be replaced ultimately means a roof replacement.

 5. Extensive moss or algae growth.
 This can be a sign of water damage, but even if it isn’t, moss and algae significantly shorten the lifespan of your roof.
-You can try cleaning the roof first to see the condition of the shingles beneath it, but in most cases, the roof needs to be replaced.
+You can try cleaning the roof first to see the condition of the shingles beneath it.
+However, in most cases, the roof needs to be replaced.

-We have a blog post on warning signs you need a new roof if you’d like more information.
+Check out warning signs you need a new roof for more info.

 DIY vs Professional Roof Repair or Replacement

 Whether you are looking at a simple repair or a full replacement, you need to hire a professional.
 Working on a roof is dangerous and difficult.
-Roofing contractors have special insurance, equipment, and more to help keep them safe.
+Roofing contractors have special insurance and equipment to help keep them safe.

-Our guide to roof installation shows just how involved the process is if you’d like to read more about it.
+Our guide to roof installation shows just how involved the process can be.

 How to Find a Roofing Contractor